 “But right there in Divergent, it says: ‘I smile.’
 It also says Tris is chewing her lip.
 Why does Veronica Roth’s narrator get to describe her own facial expressions?”

 The old man leans forward.
 “As a first-person narrator, you could report that you choose to smile, or that you feel yourself biting your lip.
-But your narrator can’t watch a camera that is zoomed in on her own face, so as author you can’t have your narrator report subtle visual details, such as the color rising in her cheeks, or the way her nose crinkles adorably when you get frustrated.”
+But your narrator can’t watch a camera that is zoomed in on her own face, so as author you can’t have your narrator report subtle visual details, such as the color rising in her cheeks, or the way her nose crinkles adorably when she gets frustrated.”

 “Okay.”
 I let out a long breath.
 “I can see that learning all these conventions is important.”

-“Woah,” I say.
+“Whoa,” I say.
 “Those links really drive your point home.”

 “Thanks.
 You’re speaking a little less hesitantly, which suggests–“

 “That I’m no longer showing outward signs of nervousness.”